-Normal retirement benefit The benefit, payable monthly for the life of the member, is equal fifty-five (55), and is ordered to retire by reason of disability is eligible for disability retirement benefits.
+A member who completes fifteen (15) years of service, attains age fifty-five (55), and is ordered to retire by reason of disability is eligible for disability retirement benefits.
 The benefit, payable for life, is calculated in the same manner as a normal retirement benefit.